vithursant/vithursant.github.io/_posts/2017-05-29-devops-for-deep-learning.md

 ---

-On May 29, 2017, I gave a talk to the Machine Learning Research Group (MLRG) at the University of Guelph on adopting DevOps technologies to deep learniong work environments.
+On May 29, 2017, I gave a talk to the Machine Learning Research Group (MLRG) at the University of Guelph on adopting DevOps technologies to deep learning work environments.
 Here, I reviewed the five pillars of DevOps and how we can combine TensorFlow with a number of different tools such as: AWS, MAAS, Docker, Kubernetes, Juju.